dortania/GPU-Buyers-Guide/modern-gpus/intel-gpu.md

 #### Initial Supported OS: Lion (10.7)

-The HD4000 is supported natively up to macOS Big Sur, with support dropped in macOS Monterey.
+The HD 4000 is supported natively up to macOS Big Sur, with support dropped in macOS Monterey.
 The HD 2500, on the other hand, only has partial support in Mojave for quick sync features.
 As the HD 2500 does not support hardware acceleration, you will need a compatible dGPU for display purposes.

 Supported iGPUs:

-* HD 2500
+* HD 2500 (Quicksync only)
 * HD 4000
 * HD P4000